Beach Patrol Headquarters

-Reservations can be made by calling the Recreation Office at 263-1013, Monday through Friday (year round) between the hours of 9:30 AM and 12:30 PM.
-Reserved beach wheelchairs may be picked-up or returned seven days a week between the hours of 9:15 AM and 11:15 AM or 3:00 PM and 5:00 PM at the public school building located at 4501 Park Road.
-During the summer season, reservations on weekends can only be made in person during the hours of pick-up and drop-off.
+Reservations are strongly recommended and can be made by calling the Recreation Office at 609-263-1013, Monday through Friday (year-round) and Monday through Sunday (Memorial Day to Labor Day) between the hours of 9:00 AM and 5:00 PM.
+Reserved beach wheelchairs may be picked up or returned Monday through Friday (year-round) and Monday through Sunday (Memorial Day to Labor Day) between the hours of 9:00 AM and 4:00 PM at the recreation building located at 4501 Park Road.

-Although the Beach Patrol no longer distributes reserved beach wheelchairs from patrol headquarters, they do distribute daily non-reserved wheelchairs on a first-come-first-served basis during the summer season.
-The beach patrol also has a courtesy chair that the public may use to transport physically disabled individuals to and from the 45th Street Beach during the summer season.
+The beach patrol has a courtesy chair that the public may use to transport physically disabled individuals to and from the 45th Street Beach during the summer season.

 Please note the following: